 In the confines of a group, there can be subgroups who have particular issues to address.
 These issues might warrant a different approach.
 In these cases, amendments to the constitutional rules may be required.

 The engine and driver to group actions are always vested in the consumers, who instruct and finance the litigation.
-In some circumstance, the management committee may have a need to choose to elect a Funder so that the consumers are at little or no risk of high costs or adverse costs.
-TESS has formed a litigation funding Company for such events and does fund many clients either directly or via crowdfunding arrangements.
-Equally some in the group might elect to fund, whilst others do not, either/or group litigation can benefit as member numbers could be driven up reducing exposure to adverse costs.
+In some circumstances, the management committee may have a need to choose to elect a funder so that the consumers are at little or no risk of high costs or adverse costs.
+TESS Law has formed a litigation funding company for such events and funds many clients, either directly or via crowdfunding arrangements.
+Equally some in the group might elect to fund, whilst others do not.
+Group litigation can benefit as member numbers could be driven up reducing exposure to adverse costs.

 How to commence a group action?

 The first objective is to locate other members who are facing similar problems and try and strike a consensus on the issues you all intend to present to the courts.

 If others have the same complaints, each can determine and promote the group so that more people can join disseminating equally the costs and obligations, resulting in less individual cost and possible adverse liabilities.

 At this point, the group leaders should consult with advisors, so as to frame the group and advertise the issues as well as the opportunity for others to join in.
-With more members, pre-action funding can be sort, so as to consider a credible forward options and risk assessment
+With more members, pre-action funding can be sought, so as to consider credible forward options and risk assessment.

 Once the group has received advice and considered it, they can then explore employing a solicitor, manager and advocate.